Donate

 If you don’t send the form back in time, the DWP will refuse your claim unless you have a good reason for sending it in late.
 If your form is late, the DWP will tell you it is late and ask you to give a reason.
 If the DWP thinks you have a good reason, they will accept your claim.

 If you don’t give a reason or the DWP don’t think that you have a good reason, they will refuse your claim.
-If the DWP refuses your claim, you can start again with a new claim or you can ask for mandatory reconsideration of the decision that you did not have a good reason for returning your form late.
+If the DWP refuses your claim, you can start again with a new claim or you can ask for of the decision that you did not have a good reason for returning your form late.

 Reviewed: February 2023